OpenBB-finance/OpenBB/website/content/terminal/faqs/launching.md

 <HeadTitle title="Launching - Faqs | OpenBB Terminal Docs" />

 <details>
-<summary>Mac: Invalid CPU Type - Terminal fails to launch.</summary>
+<summary mdxType="summary">Mac: Invalid CPU Type - Terminal fails to launch.</summary>

 This error is usually the result of a Mac M1/M2 machine which does not have Rosetta installed.
 Install from the system Terminal command line: